ucsblibrary/ansible-vivo/README.md

 Once the server is up and running open your browser to http://vivo_domain.edu:8080/vivo (or http://localhost:8080/vivo for Vagrant).

-Login with username and password below, substitute mydomain with the domain defined by vivo_domain:
+Login with username and password below, substitute vivo_root@mydomain.edu with the email address defined by vivo_admin:

 Username: `vivo_root@mydomain.edu`
 Password: `rootPassword`

-And change the adminsitration password that a secure password.
+And change the administration password that a secure password.